-Bread making is a pleasurable pastime with so many rewards — even money saving ones — but it can be tricky to turn out a good loaf.
+A warm, freshly baked loaf is so deluxe, and it’s something you can make with your own hands in your own home with simple ingredients.
+Bread making is such a pleasurable pastime with so many rewards — even money saving ones — but it can be a little tricky to turn out a good loaf.
 You have to develop the gluten in the dough so it aligns into a network that’s elastic and capable of holding a large volume of air.
 If this doesn’t happen, bread comes out dense and dry.
 Traditionally, stretching and aligning the gluten has been done by hand kneading — as much as ten minutes in some recipes.
 Electric mixers can do the kneading, but these come with hefty price tags, storage space issues, and more of a carbon footprint — and they don’t even save you time.

 Get The Best Results With Less Time & Work

 These two loaves of bread were made with the same recipe in the same place with the same proofing steps for the same proofing time.
 The bread on the bottom was kneaded by hand for ten minutes.
 The bread on the top was kneaded for one minute with the dome.
 The dome-kneaded loaf rose higher and produced a more open crumb with less work, less time and less cleanup.

 The dome has the perfect domed shape for stretching and aligning gluten because it pushes and drags a wide swath of dough at a time, giving it a good stretch radially, in all directions.
 You work in a bowl and smear the dough and turn the bowl and smear again.
 It’s so effective that you only have to work the dough for one minute to thoroughly stretch the gluten into an elastic and extensible (strong and stretchy) network.
 You don’t have to question whether you’ve worked the dough too much or too little; just one minute is sufficient to create the structure that will let your bread rise well.